 ‘Twas Christmas Day in Cambodia… The sun shone brightly overhead.
 Golden grass and towering palm trees danced in the strong gusts of wind.
 Cows mooed and baby chicks tiptoed about.

 Though we were far from our family and friends who are scattered throughout the world, we yearned to have a special holiday.
 And indeed we did, surrounded by our new Cambodian friends, as well as an adventurous and kind couple from France.

 On Christmas Morn, on a family compound in Cambodia’s Takeo Province, we learned how to thresh rice.
-Following our bed & breakfast owner’s cousin’s cues, we thrashed the dry bundles against a table comprised of thin wooden slats.
+Following the cues of our bed & breakfast owner’s cousin, we thrashed the dry bundles against a table comprised of thin wooden slats.

 Golden grains flew through the air; most landed onto the ever-growing rice mountain underneath the table, whereas a few outliers found their way into our hair and clothes.